hbctraining/Peak_analysis_workshop/lessons/02a_peak_quality_metrics_assesment.md

 ### Total reads

 One of the most basic quality evaluations we can make for any genomic (or transcriptomic) data set is to look at the total number of reads in each sample.
 Ideally, we want to see consistency across samples, and especially across any treatment groups we might compare.
 We also want to see a minimum of about 20 million reads (represented by the black dashed line).

+To get total number of reads you would run ___ command on your BAM files.

 ```
 metrics %>%